-The If no repeat after setting only applies to Chrome and Firefox Push Notifications when a subscribe window is selected for self-hosted domains, or if using an Xtremepush-hosted domain.
+The If no repeat after setting only applies to Chrome/Opera and Firefox Push Notifications when a subscribe window is selected for self-hosted domains, or if using an Xtremepush-hosted domain.
 If the user selects No at the first dialog the subscribe window will not appear.
-Changing the If no repeat after setting allows you to ask again after a number of page views on Chrome or Firefox.
+Changing the If no repeat after setting allows you to ask again after a number of page views on Chrome, Opera or Firefox.

 You can also optionally set URLs to redirect the user based on their interaction with the permission prompt and customise the message used for the value exchange using the Description field.